electron/electron/docs/api/browser-window.md

 ### Event: 'blur'

-Emitted when window loses focus.
+Emitted when the window loses focus.

 ### Event: 'focus'

-Emitted when window gains focus.
+Emitted when the window gains focus.

 ### Event: 'maximize'